-8. OR-21-005 Consider an ordinance repealing Chapter 16, Article VI, Possession of Tobacco.
+8. OR-21-006 Consider an ordinance amending the Code of Ordinances Chapter 22, Police, to prohibit no-knock warrants.

 Public Hearings

 9. PH-21-019 HOLD a public hearing and consider an ordinance amending the FY 2021 Annual Budget of the City of Killeen to increase revenues and expenditures in multiple operating, special revenue, and capital improvement project funds.